Lesson Plans: Composting

 Decomposition is a natural process to eliminate organic waste left by plants and animals.
 Bacteria and other creatures known as decomposers break down leaves, grass, food scraps and sticks to make a nutrient rich additive for soil.
 Compost is an inexpensive alternative to buying fertilizers and prevents yard waste from going to a landfill.
 Yard and food waste makes up 13% of household waste that is thrown away in the United States.

-For details about lesson plans and classroom activities, contact Kathleen Rocco at 216.443.3731 or email.
+For details about lesson plans and classroom activities, contact our education specialist at (216) 443-3731 or send an email.

 Students will compost organic material and observe how materials decompose.

 - Compost materials: leaves, vegetable, fruit, bread, plant clippings, hay, straw, strips of newspaper, sawdust, pine needles